kofemann/dcache-docker/README.md

 JMX
 ---

-The JVM runnig dCache is configured for JMX monitoring on the port **7771**.
+The JVM running dCache is configured for JMX monitoring on the port **7771**.

 Running provided docker-compose
 -------------------------------

 The provided **docker-compose.yml** files allows to start minimal dCache with a single pool and service.
-Update the config to adjust to your envirnoment, like hosts external IP which will be advertised by dCache pool.
+Update the config to adjust to your environment, like hosts external IP which will be advertised by dCache pool.

 The **.env** file: